-Strengthening the Information Security Framework
+Strengthening of the Information Security Framework

 Identity and Access Management (IAM)

-Monitoring capability and Cyber defence
+Monitoring and cyber defence capabilities